Introduction

 Sales agent fees

 Sales agent fees are by far the largest cost incurred by purchasers.
 They are a cost paid directly by the seller/owner to a sales agent but ultimately incurred by the purchaser, as these are included in the purchase price.
-They are a substantial hidden cost that are often unnoticed by purchasers.
-Typical agents fees in Georgia are 3% of the purchase price.
+They are a substantial hidden cost that is often unnoticed by purchasers.
+Typical agent fees in Georgia are 3% of the purchase price.

 Conclusion